sebastianbenz/eclipse-task-editor/Readme.md

 	cd eclipse-task-editor
 	mvn clean install

-The zipped applications can be found in de.sebastianbenz.task.rcp/target/products/task-editor-*.zip
+The zipped applications can be found in de.sebastianbenz.task.rcp/target/products/task-editor-*.zip and a zipped update site is located in de.sebastianbenz.task.update-site/target/site.zip.

 #Usage

 The eclipse task editor can be used to create and manage textual todo files.
-The syntax is based on [TaskPaper](http://www.hogbaysoftware.com/products/taskpaper), an excellent to-do list manager  for Mac OS X.
+The syntax is based on [TaskPaper](http://www.hogbaysoftware.com/products/taskpaper), an excellent to-do list manager  for Mac OS X./
 A todo file consists of four elements: Tasks, Notes, Projects, and Tags.

 * *Tasks:* Something that needs to be done.
 A task is preceeded by '-'.